mammasmias/QE-CONVERSE/README.md

 ## Features
-the QE-CONVERSE implement a non-perturbative approach (converse) to compute the orbital magnetization in isolated and periodic systems.
+The QE-CONVERSE implement a non-perturbative approach (converse) to compute the orbital magnetization in isolated and periodic systems.
 The calculation of orbital magnetization allows ab-initio computation of macroscopic properties like the Nuclear Magnetic Resonance (NMR) chemical shifts and the Electronic Paramagnetic Resonance (EPR) g tensor.

 * NMR shielding tensors
 * EPR g-tensor
 * It works only with Norm-conserving pseudopotential with GIPAW reconstruction (https://sites.google.com/site/dceresoli/pseudopotentials)
 * LDA and GGA functionals
 * isolated and periodic systems

-## Authors and contributors
-S. Fioccola, L. Giacomazzi, D. Ceresoli, N. Richard, A. Hemeryck, L. Martin-Samos

 ## Build instructions:
 1. the Quantum-Espresso package version 7.2 must be previously installed (https://gitlab.com/QEF/q-e/-/releases/qe-7.2).
 To take advantage of the enhancements in linear algebra operations, the configuration with scaLAPACK package or ELPA library is suggested.